dash-/git-wrapper2-promise/README.md

 ### git.push([remote], [branch])

-Pushes changes in the local repository to a remote.
+Pushes changes in the local repository to a remote and returns a promise for a pre-processed child process object.
 If `remote` or `branch` are not provided, the defaults will be `origin` and `master` respectively.

   * `remote`   String.
 Name of the remote target.
   * `branch`   String.
 Branch name to pull.